Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results

+These statistic and information-theoretic findings are expected to underpin the use of the FMD and AA fusion approach.
+Empirical analysis and simulation study based on the most known Gaussian distributions and the benchmark Kalman and particle filters are provided to demonstrate the theoretical results. \Newrevis{Based on these theoretical results, we propose} the first-ever AA fusion-based multi-sensor Kalman and particle filters which are computationally faster and yield the comparable estimate accuracy as the state of the art.
+Some results have been directly used for Student's $t$ density fusion in the presence of outlier \citep{Li22StudentAA} while a unified derivation of the AA fusion for multi-sensor random finite set filters is provided and realized in \Newrevis{the companion papers \citep{Li22RFS-AA-Derivation,Li23Heterogeneous,Li23HeterVA}.
+This paper serves as the first part of a series of papers that provide a comprehensive and thorough study of the AA fusion methodology and its application for target tracking.}

 The remainder of this paper is organized as follows.
-In section \ref{sec:statistics}, we analyze and compare several classic conservative estimation approaches, highlighting the fault-tolerance and mode-preservation feature of the AA fusion approach.
-In section \ref{sec:information-theoretics}, we study the exact divergence of the mixture from the true/target distribution, providing an information-theoretic justification for the AA fusion.
-Then, we propose approaches to fusing weight design.
-Simulation study is presented in section \ref{sec:simulation}.
-We conclude the paper in section \ref{sec:conclusion}.
+Representative conservative fusion approaches are analyzed and compared in section \ref{sec:statistics}, highlighting the \Newrevis{statistic properties} of the AA fusion approach.
+The divergence of the mixture from the target distribution is studied in section \ref{sec:information-theoretics}, providing an information-theoretic criterion for the AA fusion.
+Furthermore, we propose a suboptimal approach to fusing weight design.
+Comprehensive comparison of these conservative fusion approaches in the context of target tracking is presented in section \ref{sec:simulation} before the paper is concluded in section \ref{sec:conclusion}.